-You can use the mileage deduction to offset the cost of using a personal vehicle for business reasons.
-The standard mileage rate changes each year.
+You can use the mileage tax deduction to offset the cost of using a personal vehicle for business reasons.
+The standard mileage tax rate changes each year.
+That means the mileage tax deduction 2021 rate is different from previous years.
 It includes factors like gasoline prices, wear-and-tear and more.
-In 2019, you can claim 58 cents per business mile on your annual return.
+For example, in 2019, you could claim 58 cents per business mile on your annual return.

 There's no limit to the amount of mileage you can claim on your taxes.
+Even self-employed individuals can make a mileage claim.
 But, be sure to follow the rules and have a compliant mileage log.

-The standard mileage rate is set by the IRS every year and this is the deductible rate for your drives.
+The standard mileage tax deduction rate is set by the IRS every year and this is the deductible rate for your drives.

 With the standard mileage rate, you take the deduction of a specified number of cents for every business mile you drive.
 Multiply your business miles by that year's standard mileage rate for your deduction

 Example: Ed, an independent salesperson, drove his car 20,000 miles for business during 2019.
 To determine his mileage deduction, he should:

 With writing off mileage on taxes, the IRS only lets you deduct trips that are for business purposes.
 Here are the drives the IRS considers to be business:

 A similar question is, “How much mileage can I claim for my commute?”
 Generally, you cannot deduct mileage to and from work.
 The IRS mileage deduction rules define the first trip from your house and the last drive back as a non-deductible commute.
 This is true even if your commute is far.
 The IRS considers where you live a personal choice and, thus, a personal expense.

 Working during a commuting trip is still considered commuting.
 This includes making business calls, listening to work-related tapes or having business discussions.